harroopsra/very-simple-weather-fetch/README.md

-# very-simple-weather-fetch
+# weather-fetch

-Simple to get weather data and name of location when given coordinates.
-Randomly generates coordinates if no value for either latitudes/longitudes
+Fetches weather data and name of location when given coordinates using the OpenWeatherMap Weather API and the Reverse Geocoding API.
+Randomly generates coordinates if no value given for either latitudes/longitudes\
+\
+Requires API key